-Course Code ES-2PEACSEC-23 Year 2 Semester 2 Credits 5 ECTS Module Manager Vasilis Karakasis (v.karakasis@hhs.nl) Jacqueline Verweij (j.verweij@hhs.nl) Entry Requirements None - students are more likely to be successful if they have completed their first-year courses Method Recorded online lectures and live seminars.
+Peace & Se curity in Europe Course Code ES-2PEACSEC-25 Year 2 Semester 2 Credits 5 ECTS Module Manager Vasilis Karakasis (v.karakasis@hhs.nl) Jacqueline Verweij (j.verweij@hhs.nl) Entry Requirements None - students are more likely to be successful if they have completed their first-year courses Method Recorded online lectures and live seminars.
 Assessment Exam and Simulation Course Material E. Versluis, M. van Keulen and P. Stephenson (2011), Analysing the European Union Policy Process, Macmillan.
 Course Outline The unit explores how EU policies in the area of peace, security and prosperity aim to contribute to stability on the continent.
-Students will learn

-- 1. Understand the steps of the decision-making and implementation in the policy cycle of the EU. - 2.
-Identify international relations and political science theories that relate to the EU's policy process. - 3.
-Explain how the historical, legislative and political background have shaped specific policy areas. - 4.
-Produce a theoretical framework in support of the analysis of a particular policy instrument. - 5.
-Connect specific EU authority instruments to policy analysis tools in a particular policy area. - 6.
-Conduct a policy analysis of a specific EU authority instrument. - 7.
-Recommend concrete action points for the assigned stakeholder.
+Students will learn how to use theoretical frameworks and lenses to analyse EU policies, in order to effectively contribute to organisations active in the field of peace, security and prosperity.
+Students will discover how policy analysis of the decision-making and implementation process is a powerful tool in advising actors in the EU.
+The course will rely on real-life and current examples, relying on relevant European events, at the time of teaching.
+The policy areas that students will focus on mainly, are cyber security, counter terrorism, and energy security.
+Module Learning Outcomes Understand the steps of the decision-making and implementation in the policy cycle of the EU.
+Identify international relations and political science theories that relate to the EU's policy process.
+Explain how the historical, legislative and political background have shaped specific policy areas.
+Produce a theoretical framework in support of the analysis of a particular policy instrument.
+Connect specific EU authority instruments to policy analysis tools in a particular policy area.
+Conduct a policy analysis of a specific EU authority instrument.